opencredo/vault-plugin-database-redis-enterprise/docs/k8s-deployment.md

 ```

 Next the registered plugin is configured with the details to locate and authenticate with the Redis Enterprise Cluster.

+Note:  For the purpose of this guide the admin username and password can be used to register the plugin within Vault.
+It is advised to create an additional user to represent Vault following the [User Management](https://docs.redislabs.com/latest/rs/administering/access-control/) guide.

 ```shell
 $ vault write database/config/redis-mydb plugin_name="redisenterprise-database-plugin" url="https://external-access.default.svc.cluster.local:9443" allowed_roles="*" database=mydb username=<PROVISIONED USERNAME> password=<PROVISIONED PASSWORD>